ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Related Work

-\EntityGCN \cite{DBLP:conf/naacl/CaoAT19} extracted all the text spans matching to the candidates as nodes and obtained their representations from the contextualized word embedding \ELMo \cite{DBLP:conf/naacl/PetersNIGCLZ18}, then passed them to the GCNs module for the inferring process.
-Based on \EntityGCN, \BAG \cite{DBLP:conf/naacl/CaoFT19} added the \Glove word embeddings and two manual features, \ie named-entity recognition (NER) and part-of-speech (POS) tags, to reflect the semantic properties of tokens.
-And on account of full usage of the question's contextual information, it applied the bi-directional attention mechanism, both node2query and query2node, which aimed to obtain the query-aware nodes' representations in the reasoning graph for better predictions.
-And \PathbasedGCN \cite{DBLP:conf/ijcai/TangSMXYL20} introduced related entities in graph more than the nodes merely match to the candidates to enhance the performance of the model.
-Furthermore, the \HDE \cite{hde} introduced the heterogeneous nodes into GCNs, which contains different granularity levels of information.
+\EntityGCN \cite{DBLP:conf/naacl/CaoAT19} extracts all the text spans matching the candidates as nodes and obtains their representations from the contextualized \ELMo \cite{DBLP:conf/naacl/PetersNIGCLZ18} word embeddings, then passes them to the GCN module for reasoning.
+Based on \EntityGCN, \emph{Bi-directional Attention Entity Graph Convolutional Network} (\BAG) \cite{DBLP:conf/naacl/CaoFT19} added \Glove word embeddings and two manual features, named-entity recognition and part-of-speech tags, to reflect the semantic properties of tokens.
+On account of the full usage of the question contextual information, it applies the bi-directional attention mechanism, both node2query, and query2node, to obtain query-aware node representations in the reasoning graph for better predictions. \PathbasedGCN \cite{DBLP:conf/ijcai/TangSMXYL20} introduces more related entities in the graph than the nodes merely matching the candidates to enhance the performance of the model. \emph{Heterogeneous Document-Entity} (\HDE) model \cite{hde} introduces the heterogeneous nodes into GCNs, which contain different granularity levels of information.
+Additionally, \emph{Keywords-Aware Dynamic Graph Neural Network} (\emph{KA-DGN}) \cite{JIA202225} was proposed and designed as a dynamic graph neural network to further tackle reading over multiple scattered text snippets.
+Furthermore, Zhang \et \cite{YingZHANG20222021EDP7154} and Song \et \cite{10.1109/TKDE.2020.2982894} separately proposed knowledge-aware and evidence-aware GNN reading models, which integrate dependency relations or multiple pieces of evidence from multiple paragraphs.

-However, the approaches above-mentioned still suffered from the explaining the reading process, especially in the graph neural networks, which aroused our interest in explaining this procedure.
+However, the reading process of the above-mentioned approaches is still inexplicable, especially in GNNs, which stimulated our interest in the selectivity of this procedure.